 Not every patient is suitable for the Venaseal™ treatment.
 As such all patients will have to undergo our usual consultation and a venous duplex ultrasonography to find out exactly what is going on inside the legs and find out which veins are involved before a decision as to whether Venaseal™ treatment is the right choice in their legs.

 The Venaseal™ treatment by Medtronic is a new way of closing the main vein in the leg that causes varicose veins (usually either the great saphenous vein GSV or the small saphenous vein SSV or both).
-When the Venaseal™ or “superglue” treatment is performed, only one needle hole is needed per vein treated as there is no need for the additional injections of local anaesthetic around the vein – unlike endovenous laser ablation or radiofrequency ablation.
+When the Venaseal™ or “superglue” treatment is performed, only one needle hole is needed per vein treated as there is no need for the additional injections of local anesthetic around the vein – unlike endovenous laser ablation or radiofrequency ablation.

 However, although the early findings do look promising, the Venaseal™ or “superglue” treatment for varicose veins has not been around long enough to have shown that it keeps the vein is closed in the medium to long term.
 Clinical results show great results 18 month after clinical trials and the numbers are actually better than other treatments in some of the studies.
+Truffles Vein Specialists was the first practice in the state of Georgia to perform the VenaSeal procedure.